harishrb/AICircle/README.md

 <h3> Usage </h3>

 **Fork** the repository on GitHub to access contents from the AICircle meetups and other curated resources.

 **Clone or download** the repository for offline use.
 Notebooks in the repository can be accessed offline by running `jupyter notebook` from terminal.
 Install jupyter from [here](http://jupyter.readthedocs.io/en/latest/install.html).
-Install missing dependencies using [pip](https://pypi.org/project/pip/).

 ------